 The Crop tool is easy to use and mostly self-explaining.
 However, when taking a close look you discover that there is a lot more to it.

-Let we start with clearing three common confusions related to the Crop tool.
+Let us start by clearing three common confusions related to the Crop tool.

 - you do not need to confirm a crop; you just crop